 Diamond Quality Assurance

-Diamonds in the upper ranges of quality spectrum are often accompanied by a Diamond Grading Report from the Gemological Institute of America or the European Gemological Laboratory.
-These laboratories are considered the international authorities on diamond grading.
-A Diamond Grading Report issued by the GIA or EGL is the ultimate guarantee of the quality of your diamond.
+Diamonds in the upper ranges of quality spectrum are often accompanied by a Diamond Grading Report from the Gemological Institute of America, which is considered the international authority on diamond grading.
+A Diamond Grading Report issued by the GIA is the ultimate guarantee of the quality of your diamond.

 A diamond certificate assures maximum accuracy and consistency and guarantees the stone's integrity.
 The certificate ensures the quality of the stone through an independent and objective laboratory of professional diamond experts.
 The diamond report provided describes a diamond's shape and cutting style, its proportions, finish, clarity, color grades, and symmetry.
 Below is a list of definitions found on the report.